- Free admission to Membership Lectures

 - Invitations to SAR lectures, colloquia, and open houses

 - Opportunities to participate in SAR field trips

-- Annual Review: Creativity and Research at SAR, an annual publication on SAR’s activities
+- Annual Review, a publication on SAR’s activities

 - Monthly e-mail newsletter (See a sample of the newsletter)